-Soil samples were collected from shallow borings advanced with hand-augering equipment on July 13, 1993.
-The soil boring locations are shown on Figure 1, and sample collection data and field observations are shown on Table 1.
-A total of 10 shallow borings were hand augered and 21 soil samples were collected.
-Based on field observations and the results of field monitoring for volatile organic vapors using a photoionization detector (PID), five soil samples were selected for analysis of total metals and six samples were selected for analysis of volatile and semivolatile organic compounds and oil and grease.
+Based on field observations and the results of field monitoring for volatile organic vapors using the PID (Table 1), five soil samples were selected for analysis of total metals and six samples were selected for analysis of volatile and semivolatile organic compounds and oil and grease.
 Metals selected for analysis included those commonly alloyed with brass and aluminum (i.e., copper, lead, nickel and zinc) and those commonly associated with petroleum hydrocarbon oils as residual metals in the refining process or as additives (i.e., barium, cadmium, chromium, lead, nickel, vanadium and zinc).

 The results of the laboratory analyses are summarized on Tables 2 and 3.
-Two volatile organic compounds, 1,1-dichloroethene and tetrachloroethene, were detected in one soil boring (ASB-1) at concentrations of 25,000 and 740,000 micrograms per Kilogram ( $\mu$ g/Kg), respectively.
+Two volatile organic compounds, 1,1 high these there and tetrachlomatics, were detected in one soil boring (ASB-1) at concentrations of 2000 and 1000 micrograms per Kilogram ( $\mu$ g/Kg), respectively.
 Tetrachloroethene was detected at a lower concentration (25 $\mu$ g/Kg) in boring ASB-10, located 5.5 feet from boring ASB-1.
 No volatile organic compounds were detected in the samples from the other borings, and no semivolatile organic compounds were detected in any of the samples analyzed.
 Petroleum hydrocarbons (oil and grease) were detected at 1,100 milligrams per kilogram (mg/Kg) in boring ASB-1 but were not detected in any of the other samples analyzed.